 Advising and Review of Student Performance

 Each graduate student will normally have one or more faculty advisors.
-Students who are entering the M.S.E. program and plan to pursue a degree without an essay will be assigned an academic advisor.
+Students who are entering the Master of Science in Engineering program and plan to pursue a degree without an essay will be assigned an academic advisor.
 Students who are entering the M.S.E. program and plan to pursue a degree with an essay will be advised by their research advisor.
-Students who are entering the Ph.D. program will be advised by their research advisor.
 Students with a research advisor in another department will be assigned an internal academic advisor from among the full-time faculty in the department.
-Student progress will be assessed regularly by the faculty advisor(s) and the Graduate Program Committee.
+Student progress will be assessed regularly by the faculty advisor(s) and the Master's Program Committee.
 Students are expected to remain in regular communication with their faculty advisor(s).

-Fulltime credit enrollment requirement for WSE graduate students:
+Full-time credit enrollment requirement for WSE Master students:

 - All WSE Graduate Students must be enrolled in at least 9 credits to maintain fulltime status (in fall/spring semesters).

-- Typically, fulltime WSE Masters students will be enrolled in a combination of classes and/or research for a total of 9-10 credits a semester (fall/spring).
+- Typically, fulltime WSE Masters students will be enrolled in a combination of classes and/or research for a total of 9-12 credits per semester (fall/spring).

 Admission Requirements

+Admission to the M.S.E. program is through the standard graduate admissions process.
 To be admitted to graduate study in the Department of Materials Science and Engineering, students must submit credentials sufficient to convince the faculty that they have the potential to successfully complete the program requirements.
-Under the new GRE test, applicants should take the General Test package containing the Mathematical Reasoning test.
+GRE scores are not required, although applicants may choose to submit them.
+Under the GRE test, applicants should take the General Test package containing the Mathematical Reasoning test.

-Hopkins undergraduate students who plan to pursue a M.S.E. degree in their fifth year are encouraged to submit an application early in their fourth year of study.
+Hopkins undergraduate students who plan to pursue a M.S.E. degree in their fifth year are encouraged to submit an application in the spring of their junior year or early in their fourth year of study.

-Please visit the WSE Graduate Admissions Website for more information.
+Visit the WSE Graduate Admissions website for more information.

 Program Requirements